norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 Radon is a radioactive gas that naturally occurs in soils around the U.S. As radon decays it releases other radioactive elements, which stick to, among other things, dust particles commonly found in homes.
 The EPA believes [radon exposure](https://www.epa.gov/radon) is one of the leading causes of cancer in the United States.

 This example uses a dataset named `radon` from the `rstanarm` package.
 The dataset contains $N=919$ observations, each measurement taken within a home that is located within one of the $J=85$ sampled counties in Minnesota.
 The first six rows of the dataframe show us that the county Aitkin has variable levels of $log(radon)$.
-Each of the three models will predict $log(radon)$.
+Our goal is to build a model to predict $log(radon)$.

 ```r